 In collaboration with the Maine Department of Education, the Great Schools Partnership developed the following exemplar graduation standards and aligned performance indicators, which Maine schools can use or adopt when creating their own system of local learning standards and proficiency-based graduation requirements.
 The exemplar standards are aligned with the Maine Learning Results, which encompasses the Common Core State Standards in English language arts and mathematics, and the Next Generation Science Standards in science and technology.
 Other relevant national standards were considered during the development process.

 *NOTE: While the exemplar standards are aligned with Maine’s state standards, districts and schools in other states can still use the standards as a general model and starting point for discussion.

-We have also included related tools and resources that will help schools develop their own local standards using the Proficiency-Based Learning Simplified model.
+We have also included related tools and resources that will help schools develop their own local standards using the Framework for Proficiency-Based Learning.
 Additional resources can be found on the Maine Department of Education’s Getting to Proficiency website.

 Exemplar Content-Area Standards

 → English Language Arts (.pdf / .doc)

 → Science (.pdf / .doc)

 → Visual and Performing Arts (.pdf / .doc)